c3aero/ztos/README.md

 - **Comprehensive Management**: API, Web Interface, and CLI management containers.
 - **Monitoring and System Health**: Monitor system and container health via an API for real-time stats.

-## Project Status

-ZTOS is currently under active development.
-The repository includes the initial architecture design, boot process configurations, and containerized network services for deployment.

-## Installation and Usage
+## Build and Installation

+Follow the steps below to build the ZTOS kernel, create the initrd, and package everything for deployment.
+After the OS is built, use the provided documentation to configure network services and management containers.

 ### Prerequisites

 - **iPXE** for network booting.
-- **Docker** or **Podman** for containerized services.
+- **Docker** for containerized services.
 - Access to **AWS**, **Equinix Metal**, or on-prem hardware.

 ### Quick Start